 - Reimbursement that isn’t built for patient engagement.
 Not only is a provider’s time more valuable to the patient face to face, it’s more valuable to the provider, as few are reimbursed for patient engagement outside the exam room.

 There are any number of reasons patients may not be engaged in their care, but here are a few we can tackle as an industry:

 - Lack of education and a clear action plan pertaining to wellness and managing chronic conditions.

 - Having the appropriate tools, triggers, and incentives in place.
 While incentive plans aren’t the be-all solution, they can be effective if paired with education and action

 - Missing the value in patient portals.
 Patients’ access to online records is a step in the right direction, but without personalization and educational content, most patients lose interest or never access them in the first place.
 (JMIR)

 - Communication, technology, and language barriers.
 Consumerization of healthcare means patients increasingly expect a retail experience — communicate with me how, when, and where I want.
 (Salesforce)

-In our next two blogs we’ll take a look at what tools haven’t been working for healthcare consumer engagement — at least not how they’re currently deployed — and how combining the personal touch of care coordination and the convenience of technology presents new engagement opportunities.
+In our next two blogs (blog two and blog three) we’ll take a look at what tools haven’t been working for healthcare consumer engagement — at least not how they’re currently deployed — and how combining the personal touch of care coordination and the convenience of technology presents new engagement opportunities.